laurent-laporte-pro/deprecated/docs/source/installation.rst

 --------------

 We recommend using the latest version of Python 3.
-Deprecated Library supports Python 3.4 and newer, Python 2.7 and newer, and PyPy.
+Deprecated Library supports Python 3.4 and newer, Python 2.7 and newer, and PyPy 2.7 and 3.6.

 Dependencies
 ------------